What is Project Management?

 Once project managers have completed projects and developed a portfolio, they can advance to become program managers.
 A program manager does the same things project managers are do (only on a larger scale); a program manager oversees multiple projects at a time.
 Project management is gathering more attention, and organizations are spending more time and money on projects than routine operations.

-The 19 Best Online Bachelor’s in Project Management
+Best Online Bachelor’s in Project Management

 Five Reasons To Pursue A Career In Project Management